danmacklin/erlang_cep/README.md

 A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

-A Window is a data storage abstraction with embedded CEP rule and configuration.
-Each feed can have none or many windows that can be stoped and started independently.
+A Window is an in memory data storage abstraction with an embedded CEP rule and configuration.
+Each feed has none or many windows that can be stoped and started independently.

-Each Window consumes Row and Reduce functions implemented in javascript or as pure elrang functions.
+Each Window consumes Row and Reduce functions implemented in javascript or pure elrang functions.

-The Row Function is a filter.
+A Row Function is a filter.
 Only data which passes the filter makes it into the window.

-The Reduce Function executes when a CEP rule is matched.
+A Reduce Function is used to aggregate data when a CEP rule fires (for example averaging data or performing output formatting).

-A CEP rule is a combination of the Row Function and Window configuration.
+Each CEP rule is a combination of a Row Function and Window configuration.
 After the Reduce Function runs, the reduced results are published to subscribed processes.

 A good example is a Stock Market Feed with a time based window.
 The window is programmed to fire when three trades with the symbol GOOG and a volume of 100 shares or more make it into the window.

-When the window fires the Reduce Function runs and averages all of the sale prices.
+When the window fires the Reduce Function runs and averages the sale prices.

 Finally the publish and subscribe mechanism distributes the average price and stock symbol to interested processes.